 - StorPortLogSystemEvent allows miniports to create an event log entry (Windows 7 and newer).

 Storport logs events under the "Microsoft-Windows-Storage-Storport" provider name.
 Errors are logged in the Operational channel, and debug/analytics are logged in Diagnose (Analytic and Debug).
 When using the Event Viewer application, you must first enable the Diagnose channel to view it (to enable, click on View->Show Analytic and Debug Logs).

-StorPortLogSystemEvent is implemented as a Storport extended function and is available to miniport drivers using the existing extended function interface.
-Use of the extended function interface avoids a direct dynamic link reference to the new function; by avoiding that direct reference, miniport drivers that use the new function load properly on operating systems that do not support the function, with the function returning STOR_STATUS_NOT_IMPLEMENTED when not supported.
+The above functions are implemented as Storport extended functions and are available to miniport drivers using the existing extended function interface.
+Use of the extended function interface avoids a direct dynamic link reference to the new function.
+By avoiding that direct reference, miniport drivers that use the new function load properly on operating systems that do not support the function, with the function returning STOR_STATUS_NOT_IMPLEMENTED when not supported.
 In this way, vendors can create a single miniport driver that runs on multiple OS releases, taking advantage of the new event logging function where it is supported.

 Note: In versions of Storport prior to Windows 7, Storport's system event log interface, StorPortLogError, gave miniport drivers access to a small fraction of the capabilities of the kernel's system event log facility, which impacts the usefulness of miniport event log entries.